-In 2010, sixty percent (60%) of the funding of our incentive benefit pool was based on our achievement of four quarterly and an annual operating margin targets and forty percent (40%) of the funding of our incentive benefit pool was based on our achievement of four quarterly and an annual revenue targets.
-The Compensation Committee selected this blend of operating margin and annual revenue to reflect the market conditions expected during 2010 and to emphasize management performance in maintaining solid bottom-line results.
-Moreover, in 2010, the Compensation Committee elected to segregate the incentive benefit pool into two distinct components: (1) a \$2.5 million pool (at the 100% achievement level) for our executive MIP participants (that includes all of our named executive officers and other executives); and (2) a \$9.5 million pool (at the 100% achievement level)
+For purposes of compensation awards made in 2011 and to be made in 2012 for 2011 performance, the Compensation committee approved a total incentive benefit pool of \$13.5 million that was divided into (i) a quarterly pool available to all non-executive MIP participants that would make available, based upon approval of the Compensation Committee, up to \$1 million per quarter (\$4 million total) to be distributed to non-executive MIP participants; and (ii) an annual variable incentive pool of \$9.5 million that would fund, upon approval of the Compensation Committee, up to \$9.5 million (at the 100% achievement level) based upon our achievement of quarterly and annual revenue and operating margin targets.
+Sixty percent (60%) of the funding of the annual variable component of our incentive benefit pool was based on our achievement of four quarterly revenue and operating margin targets and forty percent (40%) of the funding of the annual variable component of our incentive benefit pool was based on our achievement of annual revenue and operating margin targets.
+Moreover, in 2011, the Compensation Committee elected to segregate the annual variable component of our incentive benefit pool into two distinct components: (1) a \$2.5 million pool (at the 100% achievement level) for our executive MIP participants (that included all of our named executive officers and other executives); and (2) a \$7.0 million pool (at the 100% achievement level) for all non-executive MIP participants.

-for all non-executive MIP participants.
-Again, as in 2009, the Compensation Committee elected to fund a portion of the incentive benefit pool (60%) quarterly to drive management performance throughout the year rather than focusing exclusively on fiscal year end accomplishments.
-Our Compensation Committee designed the executive MIP participant incentive benefit pool and the non-executive MIP participant incentive benefit pool to fund proportionately as we met our quarterly and annual operating margin and annual revenue targets.
-In measuring our performance under both the revenue and operating margin targets, we exclude certain one-time or unusual items which may occur during the year such as mergers, acquisitions, asset impairments, client credits, restructuring activities, abandonment charges, government grant claw backs, incentive benefit pool funding accruals or legal and settlement expenses.
-The dollar amount of our contribution to the incentive pool is based on our performance relative to the operating margin and revenue targets approved by the Compensation Committee.
+The Compensation Committee designed, in 2011, an annual \$4 million incentive benefit pool, to be funded on a quarterly basis of \$1 million per quarter, (approximately 30%) to drive non-executive MIP participant performance throughout the year and to allow managers to reward unique individual performance throughout the year, rather than focusing exclusively on fiscal year end accomplishments.
+The Compensation Committee ultimately approved \$3.0 million of the quarterly pool to be distributed to non-executive MIP participants for accomplishments in 2011.
+Our Compensation Committee designed the annual variable component of our incentive benefit pool to fund proportionately as we met our quarterly and annual operating margin and annual revenue targets.
+In measuring our performance under both the revenue and operating margin targets, we exclude certain one-time or unusual items which may occur during the year such as mergers, acquisitions, asset impairments, client credits, restructuring activities, abandonment charges, government grant claw backs, incentive benefit pool or 401(k) funding accruals or legal and settlement expenses.
+The dollar amount of our contribution to the annual variable component of the incentive benefit pool is based on our performance relative to the operating margin and revenue targets approved by the Compensation Committee.